 - Ponderosa pine

-About 140 million years ago this area was a tropical lowland covered by rivers, swamps, and lagoons.
-Much of Colorado was below sea level and covered with an inland sea for millions of years.
+About 140 million years ago, this area was a tropical lowland covered by rivers, swamps, and lagoons.
+An inland sea covered much of Colorado for millions of years.

-This sea retreated around 65 million years ago when forces deep within the earth began uplifting the Rocky Mountains.
-These mountain-building forces created tension in the rocks around Rabbit Mountain, causing them to break.
-Movement along such a break is called a fault.
-A major fault extends across the north end of the property.
-Slippage along area faults has caused Rabbit Mountain to be positioned three miles east of the main hogbacks of the foothills.
+The sea retreated around 65 million years ago, when forces deep within the earth began to lift the Rocky Mountains.
+These forces strained the rocks in the area and caused them to break.
+Movement along a break like this is called a fault.
+A major fault crosses the north end of the property.
+Slippage along area faults moved the preserve three miles east of the main hogbacks of the foothills.
 Because of this location, you can see Rabbit Mountain from three counties.

 Native Peoples

-Rabbit Mountain was an ideal winter home for the Arapaho Indians, providing them with shelter from the strong west winds, a variety of edible plants, water from naturally-occurring springs, and an abundance of game.
-It is rumored that the Arapaho Chief Niwot may have spent considerable time in the area.
+Rabbit Mountain was an ideal winter home for the Arapaho people.
+It offered shelter from strong west winds, edible plants, water from natural springs, and plentiful game.
+Chief Niwot of the Arapaho may have spent time in the area.

 Homesteaders Arrive